kcalmwinds/SQL-Training-Deployment/readme.md

   - Creates Windows login for SQLVM1, 2, and 3 and makes them SA on all SQL Server Instances
   - Enables TCP for SQL Server (Developer default is disabled)
   - Creates a directory C:\Adventureworks and Downloads Adventureworks2017.bak
-  - Creates a folder C:\snapshot _for replications practice_
+  - Creates a folder C:\snapshot \for replications practice
+  - Installs Windows Failover Cluster feature with Management Tools

 ---